Skinners Falls Bridge Project

 The Skinners Falls Bridge crosses the Delaware River, connecting the communities of Milanville, PA and Skinners Falls, NY.
 In recent years, the bridge has undergone a series of traffic closures due to observed structural issues followed by emergency repairs and re-openings.
 A customer complaint and subsequent District Bridge Unit inspection on October 16, 2019 identified timber deck and lateral truss bracing deterioration requiring the bridge be closed.
 PennDOT is conducting a PEL Study to identify the purpose and need for the project.
 The project purpose and need will drive the process for alternatives consideration, inform the environmental analysis, and ultimately the alternative selection.

 PennDOT is using the PEL process as a collaborative and integrated planning approach to develop the transportation purpose and need.
-PennDOT and NYSDOT are using the project survey to gain input from the community to better understand transportation needs for this location.
-Data and the comments from the project survey will be considered in development of the purpose and need.
-Other data being considered include feedback from the Project Advisory Committee, discussions with emergency management professionals, and past bridge usage data.
+PennDOT and NYSDOT conducted a project survey to gain input from the community to better understand transportation needs for this location.
+Data and the comments from the project survey are being analyzed and will be considered in development of the purpose and need.
+Other data being considered include feedback from the Project Advisory Committee and the public meeting, discussions with emergency management professionals, and past bridge usage data.

 This PEL Study is the first step in the project development process.
 Once the project purpose and need is developed through the PEL, the project team will begin to examine alternatives and determine how well the various alternatives can meet the transportation purpose and need.
 There will be additional opportunities for the public to provide input through this process.

-An online public meeting was held on March 30, 2021 where 143 people attended and shared questions and comments.
-Please take a moment to review that presentation or watch the video of the meeting below.
+An online public meeting was held on March 30, 2021 which 143 people attended and shared questions and comments.
+Please take a moment to review that presentation or click on the YouTube link below to watch the video of the meeting.

-A Frequently Asked Questions (FAQ) document has been created to answer some of the questions raised in the comments on the survey and during the meeting.
+A Frequently Asked Questions (FAQ) document has been created to answer some of the questions raised.
 Please take a moment to review it for more information about the PEL Study and the Skinners Falls Bridge.
+The FAQs will be updated throughout the project to address new questions and project information.

-If you have any questions, would like to request a paper project survey, or require other accommodations please contact the project hotline at (610) 234-5148 or Skinnersfallsbridge@aecom.com.
+If you have any questions comments, or would like to be added to the project mailing list to receive future updates on the Skinners Falls Bridge PEL, please contact the project hotline at (610) 234-5148 or Skinnersfallsbridge@aecom.com.

 Section 106 and Consulting Parties: